 Begun in 1973 as the Bay Area Writing Project at the University of California at Berkeley, the National Writing Project has grown into an inspirational network of projects reaching approximately 83,000 teachers a year.
 Today, the NWP comprises over 200 sites in all 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
 There are over 150 UWMWP Teacher Consultants working in classrooms across southeastern Wisconsin.

-2019 Invitational Institute
+2022 Invitational Institute

-*** BEFORE YOU BEGIN THE APPLICATION, PREPARE THE FOLLOWING: ***
+*** BEFORE YOU BEGIN THE APPLICATION, PREPARE THE FOLLOWING ***

-- Describe an issue in your writing instruction you would like to investigate.
+- Describe an issue in your writing instruction that you would like to investigate.
 Include a description of the practice as it currently exists and the results that prompted you to question it.

 - Describe yourself as a writer.
 Please include your accomplishments, challenges and experiences.
 What do you do well and what would you like to improve?

 2022 Dates: We will work flexibly with the needs of the group about meeting times/dates, but these are the planned dates and maximum time frames: